 Definitions 3

 1. Introduction 4

 2. Oversubscription Criteria 5

 3. School Entry 6

 4. Applications for children to be admitted into a class outside of their normal age group 7

-5. Applications from children currently attending [INSERT NAME OF SCHOOL'S] Nursery 7
+5. Applications from children currently attending St John Fisher School's Nursery 7

-6. Appeals 7
+6. Appeals 8

 7. Repeat Applications 8

-8. Late Applications
+8. Late Applications 8

-9. Change in Preference
+9. Change in Preference 8

 10. Waiting List 8

-11. In Year Fair Access Protocol 8
+11. In Year Fair Access Protocol 9

-12. Applications other than the normal intake to Reception class (in-year admissions) 8
+12. Applications other than the normal intake to Reception class (in-year admissions) 9

-Appendix 1 - Definition of a Baptised Catholic 9
+Appendix 1 - Definition of a Bantised Catholic 10